-4.2.29 IMT
+4.2.32 IMT

 Root name that encompasses both IMT-2000, IMT-Advanced and IMT-2020 collectively as specified in ITU-R Recommendation M.1224-1 [8].

 Note: The complete specification provides requirements for not only the IMT CE but also includes the infrastructure requirements.

-4.2.30 IMT Customer Equipment
+4.2.33 IMT Customer Equipment

 CE that is designed or intended for use in connection with an IMT PMTS.
-IMT CE based upon UTRA FDD, E-UTRA FDD and E-UTRA TDD technologies has either a Subscriber Identity Module (SIM) or a technologies has either a Subscriber Identity Module (SIM) or a Universal Subscriber Identity Module (USIM).
+IMT CE based upon UTRA FDD, E-UTRA FDD and E-UTRA TDD technologies has either a Subscriber Identity Module (SIM) or a Universal Subscriber Identity Module (USIM).
 An IMT CE includes all equipment including terminal adapters required for provision of speech teleservices, bearer and supplementary services.

-4.2.31 IMT-2000
+4.2.34 IMT-2000